plentymarkets/docs-raw/plentyInterface/Accounting.md

 ### DetermineShopCountryContract<a name="accounting_contracts_determineshopcountrycontract"></a>

-This interface provides methods to initialise the country of location or the country of an order as well as to get the ID of client, the plenty ID of a client, the country or the ID of country.
+This interface provides methods to initialise the country of a location or the country of an order as well as methods to get the ID of a client, the plenty ID of a client, the country or the ID of country.

 #### Namespace